 It's a good looking, deep red ale with a generous head.
 The aroma is rich and fruity, with hints of passion fruit and lime.

 There's a deep, slightly resinous hop bitterness in the mouth that builds steadily over time to a powerfully bitter finish.
 A toffee hint in the background contributes to a nice body, but the punchy bitterness overwhelms the fruit from the nose, along with any other flavour notes.

 I'm a big fan of rye IPAs, but this one is just too unbalanced to hit the mark for me.

-Land of Liberty is a 5.0% American IPA from Sadler’s Ales.
+Land of Liberty is a 5.0% American IPA from the now-defunct Sadler's Ales.

 This is a fairly flat looking, pale gold ale.
 The aroma makes a great start - sugary sweet with gentle tropical fruit and a rich citrus edge.
 In the mouth, the bitterness is significant, but all those fruit notes in the aroma don't really come through.
 There's a slightly sticky, sugary burst in the finish but there's no real depth to any of the flavours.

 It's not a bad beer, but the promising aroma is let down by a lacklustre taste.

 Overall then, it's a mixed bag.
 There are a couple of rather tasty beers in here, and a couple of unremarkable (dare I say bland) ones too - all things being equal I wouldn't necessarily rush to buy them again, but I wouldn't turn them down either.

 But.
 Aldi currently sell these beers for less than a pound for a 330ml bottle.
 At that price, I'm struggling to see how anyone involved is actually making a profit, but they're cheap enough that they are well worth keeping a few of the better ones lurking in the fridge.